Imaginarium Postcard Women – Part 2

 A small garment

-You could perhaps call this piece of clothing a kind of waistcoat, Bodice, or jacket.
+You could perhaps call this piece of clothing a kind of waistcoat, bodice, or jacket.
 It can be found shown very often on the bodies of the Postcard Women from these regions.
 In Algeria, it is called the frimla; the very closely related ghlila also often appears on postcards.

 I am sure each region has its own terminology and history for these garments and not being an expert in dress and heritage I constantly need to find articles and books by historians of dress.
 I am amazed every time by the variety, multiplicity, richness, and complexity of the cultural meanings and practical uses of garments and adornment.
 In our so-called modern era, we still use this language of adornment to embody and signify our identity, pleasure and place in society in profound ways that we are not fully aware of.